 Analytic design

 We first describe rates of contact and consent by arm, as well as interview duration.
 Our primary quantitative outcomes of interest are rates of: (i) overall response; (ii) item response for sexual behaviour questions; (iii) affirmative responses to sexual behaviour questions.
 Our primary comparison was an intention-to-treat (ITT) analysis between interviewer- and respondent-led arms (to protect against non-random switching from self-interview to CAPI arms); as a secondary analysis we conducted an As Treated (AT) analysis.
 Differences were examined using χ2 tests for binary outcomes and Kruskal-Wallis tests for continuous and ordinal outcomes.
+We present effect size estimates using ϕ=Z/N for χ2 tests and r=χ2/N for Wilcoxon rank-sum tests.
+Both measures provide an estimate of the proportion of variance seen that is due to correlation between study arms and the response variable of interest.

-To summarize our findings we also conducted a single-paper meta-analysis (SPM) of non-response by arm for the 24 sexual behaviour questions, and affirmative proportions for all 15 binary outcome questions [33].
+To summarize our findings we also conducted a single-paper meta-analysis (SPM) of non-response by arm for the 24 sexual behaviour questions, and affirmative proportions for all 15 binary outcome questions.
+We used a restricted maximum-likelihood estimator in a random-effects model to estimate the mean difference in proportions of either item non-response or affirmative response, comparing interviewer- and respondent-led arms.
+We further estimated between-question heterogeneity responses across study arms using I2, the percentage of observed variance due to variance in true effect sizes rather than chance [33].
 Our working hypothesis was that respondent-led arms would lead to the greatest increase in response rates for the most sensitive questions.
 A priori, we expected these to include questions about partner numbers, concurrent relationships, explicitly exchanging sex for goods or money, having anal sex (highly stigmatized in South Africa [34]), same-sex attraction and forced sex.
 We therefore ran a third SPM for just the seven binary outcomes for highly sensitive questions.

 In addition to conducting cross-sectional analysis, we also compared individuals’ responses in this trial to their most-recent responses in a surveillance questionnaire.
 This supplementary analysis aimed to evaluate to what extent results seen in the EDM trial reflected the trial environment itself: i.e. if those in the interviewer-led arms responded differently in the EDM versus in surveillance.